plataplomo/hummingbot/workflow/django_refactor/03_dashboard_htmx_migration.md

-# Django Refactor: Dashboard HTMX Migration
+# Django Refactor: Dashboard HTMX Migration (Wrapper Pattern)

 ## Overview

-This document outlines the migration from the current Dash-based dashboard to a Django + HTMX solution.
-The goal is to eliminate the React dependency while maintaining all functionality and improving performance.
+This document outlines how to create a new Django + HTMX dashboard that wraps around the existing CyberDeltaEngine without modifying the core.
+The dashboard reads from the synchronized database and sends commands to the core engine via the service bridge.

 ## Current Dashboard Analysis